Vatsim-Scandinavia/controlcenter/docs/concepts/training.md

 A training can cover more than one rating, such as S1 + S2.
 Because a student is examined and awarded one rating at a time, you can sign off each rating as the student earns it and leave the training open for the rest.

-The **Complete partial training** button appears on the training page when the training is *In Progress* and covers more than one rating.
+The **Complete training** menu appears on the training page when the training is *In Progress* and covers more than one rating.
+It holds **Complete partial training** whenever signing off a rating would still leave something outstanding.

-1. Open the training and select **Complete partial training**.
+1. Open the training and select **Complete training**, then **Complete partial training**.
 2. Check the rating shown.
 Control Center offers the lowest rating still outstanding, because a student earns S1 before S2.
 3. Select **Complete S1**, or whichever rating is named.